Take your readers on a heroine's journey

 You understand...

 • The value of coaching with a high personal touchof having someone put their full attention into your work.
-You welcome open communication, like to be challenged, and enjoy creative brainstorming.
+You welcome open communication, embrace feedback, like to be challenged, and enjoy creative brainstorming.

-• The usefulness of project management, accountability and deadlines, even if at times this may feel as if it runs counter to your creative flow; that inspiration comes in the doing.
+• The usefulness of project management, accountability and deadlines, even if at times this may feel as if it runs counter to your creative flow.
+You accept that inspiration comes in the doing, rather than in waiting for the perfect moment.

 • That writing a book is hard - it requires love, sweat and dedication - and that success with a book is unpredictable.
 It involves timing and luck as well as skill.
-The publishing industry is changing all the time, and there are no guarantees.
+The publishing industry is changing at dizzying speed, and there are no guarantees.

 >